School of Dental Medicine

 Aaron Weinberg, DMD, PhD

-Associate Dean for Research, Professor of Biological Sciences and Chair
+Professor and Chair of Biological Sciences

 Drawing from a local population of more than one million, the clinics provide a broad spectrum of care to the population, affording the student substantial clinical experience.
 The school cooperates with various organizations of the city in caring for their clients, an arrangement that provides additional clinical experience for students.

 The Cleveland Health Sciences Library (CHSL) was formed in 1966 by an agreement between the Cleveland Medical Library Association (CMLA) and Western Reserve University.
 CHSL operates in two locations: the Allen Memorial Medical Library and the Health Center Library (HCL).
-The total collection currently numbers over 430,000 volumes, including print and electronic journal subscriptions numbering in excess of 60,000.

 The Allen collection, strongly clinical, serves private and institutional members of the Cleveland Medical Library Association as well as faculty and students of Case Western Reserve University.

-The Health Center Library collection of basic science materials is primarily for faculty and students of the schools of dental medicine, medicine, and nursing and the department of biology.
+The Health Center Library collection of basic science materials is primarily for faculty and students of the schools of dental medicine, medicine, and nursing, and the department of biology.

 The Dittrick Museum of Medical History, located on the third floor of the Allen Library, contains nearly 20,000 objects related to the history of medicine, dentistry, and pharmacy, with special emphasis on Cleveland and the Western Reserve.
 The museum also contains a medical archives collection and a rare book room.